 A sky blue color scheme that plasters the inner chamber truly pops and when mixed with the black frame gives the CEL Robox a certain flair and professional allure.
 The inside of the printer is also fitted with a set of full RGB LEDs to keep things nice and lit up inside.

 A hinged transparent acrylic hinged door allows access to the chamber and when closed means the CEL Robox is fully enclosed.
-Additionally, the door locks for the length of the print session making it ideal for educational contexts where safety is a prime concern.
+Also, the door locks for the length of the print session making it ideal for educational contexts where safety is a prime concern.
 CEL’s SafeLock tech is also temperature controlled and only opens when heat levels are within a safe range.

 Overall, the CEL Robox is a looker with a sleek design and a compact form that makes it perfect if space is limited or you want a good looking printer for your desktop or home office.
 The 8kg overall weight is pretty light for 3D printers, but enough to ensure a sturdy footing on most surfaces, not to mention easy to transport.